marcosbenigno/server-nodejs/README.md

-Server using Node.js and database SQL Server.
+Server using Node.js and SQL Server database.